-Students will learn the basic concept of programming a 3-axis robot.
-Students will design, construct, and program robots for various design applications.
-These robots will be both bench top and IR controlled.
-Laboratory exercises complement classroom instruction.
+Students will learn the basic concept of programming a robot.
+Students will design, construct, and program robots and machinery for varied design applications.
+Robots will be both bench top and IR controlled.
+Laboratory exercises compliment classroom instruction.
 Prerequisite: CADN111

 MDTN285 Mechanical Design Capstone 4 Credits